 In 1993 two artists set out to make a data-driven painting.
 I’m not kidding.
 They contracted with a well respected research firm, ran a call center in the midwest, and used telephone interviews to gather opinions about the type of artistic content and composition people preferred.

 The poll used a stratified (by state) random sample to snag 1,001 responses, which had nearly perfect distributions in terms of income, gender, race, education, and political beliefs.
-Evaluators would be hard pressed to obtain the same representativeness in most of our work.
+Researchers would be hard pressed to obtain the same representativeness in most of our work.

 The artists calculated simple descriptive statistics and used the analysis to create a painting which reflected the desired artwork of the majority.
 The result is the painting below, America’s Most Wanted.
 Imagine it dishwasher-sized.
 And yes, that’s George Washington and a random group of anonymous people in the picture.